-The objective is to obtain the carbon concentration profile, which you can analyse to obtain the diffusion coefficient for carbon.
+The objective is to obtain carbon concentration profiles at different temperatures, which you can analyse to calculate the diffusion coefficients for carbon, D, and the activation energy, Q.

-This is done by recording optical images of the etched samples, which will then be analysed to obtain the proportions of the microstructure constituents, which depend on the carbon concentration.
+This is done by recording optical images of the etched samples, which you will analyse to obtain the proportions of the microstructure constituents.
+Using the iron-carbon equilibrium phase diagram, you will then obtain data for the atomic % carbon against depth, from which you can determine the carbon diffusivity, D.